VSPPedro/rails-lab-with-postgres/README.md

 ### How to create valid data?

 Go to the console with `rails c` and populate the database using factory bot: `FactoryBot.create_list(:user, 500000)`.
-The number of user is up to you.
+The number of users is up to you.

 ## Features